CitizensFoundation/policy-synth/agents/docs/src/agents/baseProcessor.md

-# BaseProcessor
+# BaseProlemSolvingAgent

-BaseProcessor is an abstract class that extends the PolicySynthAgentBase class.
+BaseProlemSolvingAgent is an abstract class that extends the PolicySynthAgentBase class.
 It is responsible for processing data related to a job and maintaining a memory state for the engine's innovation process.

 ## Properties